Kamahl19/react-starter/DOCS.md

 Testing Library also provides a [user-event](https://testing-library.com/docs/user-event/intro/) companion library that simulates user interactions by dispatching the events that would happen if the interaction took place in a browser.
 Another useful companion library is [jest-dom](https://testing-library.com/docs/ecosystem-jest-dom/) that provides [custom DOM element matchers](https://github.com/testing-library/jest-dom#custom-matchers) for Jest.

-### MSW

-[Mock Service Worker](https://mswjs.io/) mocks APIs by intercepting requests on the network level.
-It allows a developer to seamlessly reuse the same API mock definition for testing, development, and debugging.
-It keeps application's code and tests unaware whether something is mocked or not.
-MSW uses [declarative request handlers](./src/mocks/handlers.ts) to capture requests and provide a response resolver function that returns a mocked response.
-It works only during development and testing and [doesn't get bundled](./src/index.tsx) into the production code.

-For data modeling and relations there is a [@mswjs/data](https://github.com/mswjs/data) library.
-When testing API interactions it's necessary to mock data.
-Instead of keeping a hard-coded set of fixtures, this library provides must-have tools for data-driven API mocking.
-Unfortunately, there is no persistence functionality out of the box, so data would be lost after page reload.
-To fix that, this project includes custom [persist extension](./src/mocks/persist.ts).

 ### Configuration

 To configure code that executes before the tests run (e.g. to mock API or set global settings) take a look at [src/tests/setup.ts](./src/tests/setup.ts).
 It currently: